8 Tips for Feeding Your Baby While Sick

 If you notice that your milk supply is decreasing, I would highly encourage you to increase your fluid intake.

-It is essential that you stay hydrated, not only for yourself but also to maintain your milk supply.
+It is essential for you to stay hydrated, not only for yourself but also to maintain your milk supply.
 If your baby isn’t nursing as much as usual and you have a breast pump, it may be beneficial to pump while you are sick to maintain your milk supply.
 If you don’t have a breast pump, it is probably a good idea to get one.

 I wrote extensively about breastfeeding and pumping, so be sure to check that out for more advice!